asahisuenaga/barebones-tiktok/README.md

 url: "https://www.awesomesite.com"
 ```

-## 🚫 Please Don’t Upload This

-This extension is shared for **personal use only**.

-Do not upload it to the Chrome Web Store, Edge Add-ons, or any public store **without permission**.

-This is a focused tool made to help people avoid distractions — not something meant for commercial use.
-**Please respect the intention.**

 ## Contributing

 We welcome contributions to make Barebones TikTok even better!
 If you have suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.